tataata/demos-bootstrap/assignment/assignment-readme.md

    _ [Pricing](https://getbootstrap.com/docs/5.3/examples/pricing/)
    _ [Carousel](https://getbootstrap.com/docs/5.3/examples/carousel/)
    _ [Product](https://getbootstrap.com/docs/5.3/examples/product/)
-   Have a look on how Bootstrap examples are done (view the sourse of the page, inspect the elemetns in webdev tools), re-use and adjust techniques uses there.
+   Have a look at how Bootstrap examples are done (view the source of the page, inspect the elements in webdev tools), re-use and adjust techniques used there.

 3. For using interactive components you need to include Bootstrap JS.
 Reference how to do it via CDN [https://getbootstrap.com/docs/5.3/getting-started/download/#cdn-via-jsdelivr](https://getbootstrap.com/docs/5.3/getting-started/download/#cdn-via-jsdelivr)